Quick answer

 Nutritional benefits for babies

-- 💚Provides a gentle source of carbohydrates for energy
+- 💚Carbohydrates — a gentle source of energy.

 How to serve rice for babies